LuanPM284/LuanPM284/README.md

 🔹 Back-Office for a Sales Funnel

-- Built a **responsive and user-friendly** interface for managing sales and customer interactions.
+- Built a **responsive and user-friendly** interface for managing customer data visualization.
 - Developed dynamic UI components using **Blazor and .NET**.
-- Implemented real-time data handling with **Entity Framework Core**.
+- I was able to watch an implemented real-time data handling feature with **Entity Framework Core**.
 - Ensured a smooth and intuitive user experience through **clean UI/UX design**.

 🔹 Web Version of a Dentist Management Software

 - Migrated an existing desktop dental software to a **Blazor-based web application**.
-- Designed and implemented the **front-end architecture** for managing patient data.
+- Designed and implemented the **front-end architecture** for managing patient and calendar data.
 - Collaborated with senior developers to optimize performance and usability.
 - Applied best practices for **secure data handling** and patient record management.